viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/5_structure_package.md

 The `premis.xml` file at the package-level contains preservation metadata about the (sub-)IE(s) of the SIP, and about the SIP as a whole.
 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information such as checksums.
 More detailed preservation information can also be described using PREMIS events and PREMIS agents.

-***Requirements***

-- The `premis.xml` file MUST contain a PREMIS object for each IE and sub-IE in the SIP.
-- Each PREMIS object in the `premis.xml` MUST contain a unique identifier.
-- Each PREMIS object in the `premis.xml` MUST contain a checksum.
-- The `premis.xml` file SHOULD contain PREMIS events detailing, a.o., the creation and each modification of the SIP as a whole.

 ***Example***